A psychological thriller that explores the complex relationships between truth and justice, hubris and power, wealth and fear.

 Philip Ettinger : Brandon

-I wasn’t really excited about this simple story.
-It rather seems like an adaptation of some light hearted crime novelette you can buy in any newsstand.
+I wasn’t very excited about this simple story.
+It rather seems like an adaptation of some light-hearted crime novelette you can buy in any newsstand.
 A sort of “Der Alte“-story, set in modern times and supported by a soundtrack that reminded me at times of “Twin Peaks“.
-But the story on it’s own is meager and certain interpretations aren’t really impressive.
+But the story on its own is meager and certain interpretations aren’t impressive.
 It’s first and foremost highly predictable and again it’s an indictment against the gap between the wealthy and the less fortunate ones.
 The apparent invulnerability of certain individuals is the common thread running through the whole story.
-Besides the short playing time there isn’t much positives to say about it.
+Besides the short playing time, there isn’t much positive to be said about it.